Namaste, this page is dedicated to acknowledging tomorrow’s most promising leaders within our health, wellness and yoga communities.

 Check out the interview’s below and find someone you can relate to, someone you might like to practice with, or someone who inspires you.

-Ava Johanna Yoga and Meditation Instructor + Host of The Alchemized Life Podcast Alo Yoga, Bandier Los Angeles, CA
+Ava Johanna 200 Hr Vinyasa Yoga, Hot26, Pranayama 1GiantMind Meditation Teacher The Alchemized Life Podcast, Host Alo Yoga, Bandier Los Angeles, CA

 Most of us are dehydrated (myself included) and when we are on our mats or practicing and sweating, it is so important to drink waterto replenish the body.
 I aim to drink 60oz or more daily at a minimum and always notice brighter skin and better digestion when I am drinking enough water daily.

 Michael J. Brown, BCPS, BCPP, Pharmacist Sunshine Nutraceuticals, Founder Board Certifications in Pharmacotherapy and Psychiatry Portland, Oregon

 There are many benefits to liquid chlorophyll.
 This supplement has been used to fight body odor.
 It may also be effective in fighting some types of infection and improve the microbiome of the gut.
 There is also some evidence to suggest chlorophyll may have anti-cancer effects.
 Chlorophyll water can help detox the body.

 Dr. Renee Wellenstein Personalized Health Consultant Functional Medicine Doctor

 Dr. Renee Wellenstein is a double board-certified physician who has turned her passion for holistic living into her lifelong mission.
 With her expertise in Ob/Gyn as well as Functional Medicine, Dr. Wellenstein helps busy women get to the root cause of their symptoms and uses individualized natural treatments to take sustainable long-lasting control of their health.
 Dr. Renee takes an unconventional approach to total body wellness through virtual consulting.